microfossil/particle-classification-examples/docs/tutorial/dataset_creation.rst

    - colour
    - focus

-Aquiring images covering all of the permutations of these variations would be difficult and time-consuming.
+Acquiring images covering all of the permutations of these variations would be difficult and time-consuming.
 Fortunately, we can use other techniques to reduce this load:

 - **Pre-processing** can be used to remove variations, such as the size and location of the particle in the image.
 It is performed before training.
 - **Augmentation** is used to simulate variations in the brightness, contrast, rotation, zoom and offset of the particle in the image.
 It is performed duing training.